Skip to content

 Disney World tickets are often cheaper when purchased through a third-party seller, but you should only purchase tickets from authorized ticket sellers.
 For Disney Princess Half Marathon Weekend, I recommend purchasing the 3-day Ticket with Park Hopper Option from CityPASS®.

 You’ll likely save $35 or more per ticket off the gate price!
-This deal even beats Disney World’s online pricing, as you can see in the screenshots below from when I compared purchasing at the official Disney World website with purchasing through CityPASS.
+This deal even beats Disney World’s online pricing, as shown in the screenshots below, which compare purchasing at the official Disney World website with purchasing through CityPASS.

 Plan to See Orlando Beyond Disney World